Motion made, and Question proposed,

 We all know that at some point we will need some sort of inquiry into this.
 I do not suggest that now is the moment to start that—obviously, the important thing at present is to deal with the job in hand—but we should be thinking about how the inquiry will be done.
 Without prejudging the outcome, it is pretty clear that when we look back at this time, we will realise that the response to this pandemic has been at its strongest when all four Governments of the United Kingdom have been able to work together.
 I commend them all for embarking on a four-nations approach right from the start, although we saw the first divergence from that this weekend, with the Prime Minister changing his messaging away from staying at home, to being alert.
 That is an intrinsically problematic message.
 It lacks clarity, but worse than that, it also lacks credibility with the population as a whole.
 I hope that as we go ahead, the four Governments of this country will see that not as an opportunity to score points against each other, but as a warning about the need to keep a unified message.
 Only with that unified message can we possibly hope to bring all four parts of this United Kingdom successfully through to the other side of this outbreak.

-I speak as an MP for one of the areas outside London that has been hit hardest by covid-19.
+I speak as an MP for one of the areas outside London that have been hit hardest by covid-19.
 Tragically, we know that 246 people in Salford died due to the disease in the first two months—a death rate of 95 per 100,000 of our residents.
 Our thoughts are with their families, and the families of everyone who has died due to the pandemic.

 At the start of this crisis the Government said that they would do whatever it takes to defeat covid-19.
 Local authorities such as Salford City Council took them at their word, and have done a fantastic job in supporting vulnerable people, our care system, and local businesses.
 The Government now seem to be backtracking and expecting councils to foot the bill for the crisis response.
 Across Greater Manchester, Government support for local authorities is already £400 million lower than the costs our councils have incurred, with Salford Council spending £33 million extra in the first six months of the year.